Zailer43/PlotCubic/docs/CONFIGURATION_DOC.md

     // The name of the database
     "database": "plotcubic", // string

-    // The table prefix, for example "p3." for "p3.table"
-    // currently not working
-    "table_name": "p3" // string
   },

   // Chat style affects "/plot chat" for everyone within a plot